mjambon/dune-starter/README.md

 2. Choose a template between `sample-library` and `sample-application` (see above).
 3. Copy files into a git repository e.g.
-   `cp -a jbuilder-starter/sample-application MY-PROJECT`, `cd MY-PROJECT && git init && git add .`
+   `cp -a jbuilder-starter/sample-application foobar`, `cd foobar && git init && git add .`
 4. Play around and make sure everything works.
 Try `make`, `make test`, `make clean`.
 5. Inspect all the files, replace all placeholders.